 Companies are beginning to move towards machine learning-based AI systems that can make much better decisions instead of “does this fingerprint match.”
 Artificial Intelligence can calculate millions of risks per second, allowing a machine to gather data and learn from it to recognize large scale cyber-attacks.

 We expect that AI will become much more aware and much more complex in the future.
 Most would agree that the success of machine learning-based AI lies in the cloud.
 Using cloud servers makes the ability to find, learn and protect against malware quicker, easier and more affordable.
-Conventional servers are not large enough or fast enough to review the data and create the framework to detect and protect against malicious attacks.
+Conventional servers aren’t large enough or fast enough to review the data and create the framework to detect and protect against malicious attacks.

 Make Sure Your Protected